Financial-Times/x-dash/components/x-topic-search/readme.md

 All `x-` components are designed to be compatible with a variety of runtimes, not just React.
 Check out the [`x-engine`][engine] documentation for a list of recommended libraries and frameworks.

 [jsx-wtf]: https://jasonformat.com/wtf-is-jsx/

+The consumer of this component needs to update `followedTopicIds` every time when users follow or unfollow topics.

 ### Properties